Floridan aquifer: Springs

-In Georgia, there is only one magnitude 1 spring, Radium Spring, which no longer flows during drought conditions; there are also six magnitude 2 and five magnitude 3 springs.
+In Georgia, there is one magnitude 1 spring, Radium Spring, which no longer flows during drought conditions; there are six magnitude 2 and five magnitude 3 springs.
 The largest of the 17 springs in Alabama are three magnitude 3 springs; there are no springs in South Carolina of magnitude 3 or higher.
 Many springs are known to exist offshore in the Gulf of Mexico and Atlantic Ocean, however the magnitude of discharge from these springs is largely unknown.
 Crescent Beach spring, located approximately 2.5 mi offshore of Crescent Beach, Florida, was estimated to flow at a rate of up to 1,500 cuft/s, or cuft/d.